tech-sam/HuffmanDecoding/README.md

 decodes to the string “ace”.

-A complete coding tree is full: each transition node has children to its full capacity (2 above, since the tree is binary).
+A complete coding tree is full: each transition node has children to its full capacity (2 above, since the tree is binary)

 credit goes to [Northeastern University](https://course.ccs.neu.edu)